Public-Health-Bioinformatics/irida-plugin-tetyper/README.md

 ## Analysis Results

 You should be able to run a pipeline with this plugin and get analysis results.
-The results include a full `abricate` report, and a screened `abricate` report that includes only your genes of interest.
+The results include a summary of the TETyper typing results, a `.vcf` file containing SNPs and a blast report indicating where deletions were detected.
+A TETyper `.log` file and a `.bam` alignment file are also provided.

 ![plugin-results-1.png][]
-![plugin-results-2.png][]
-![plugin-results-3.png][]

 ## Metadata Table